FlussuferOrga/Botgart/README.md

 from the `built/` directory of your project.
 Don't forget to transpile your code after making changes to the `src/` directory.
 For development, I recommend using [the forever package](https://stackoverflow.com/a/19594679) to restart the bot when the transpiler has finished.
 If you have it installed, you can run the `run_devel.sh`-script to start your bot for development.

+## Logging
 Logs will be written to the `log/`-directory and to the console.
+Logfiles are cummulative and should be cleared manually from time to time.